alberti42/tmux-fzf-links-to-be-deleted/README.md

 ## 🌟 Features

 - **Fuzzy Search Links**: Quickly locate and open links appearing in your terminal output.
+Support multiple simultaneous choices.
 - **Default and Custom Schemes**: Use pre-configured schemes or define your own with custom handlers for pre- and post-processing.
 - **Integration with tmux Popup Windows**: Provides a seamless user experience within tmux sessions.
 - **Flexible Open Commands**: Configure your favorite editor, browser, or custom command to open links.